buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

   - "Go further ahead in time, and study the school of Buddhism which grew out of the Abhidhamma traditions."
   - "In which we think through what the Dhamma means for everyday, household life."
 epigraph: |
-  > Explain suffering to me
+  > "Explain suffering to me"
   ~ [SN 12.17](https://suttacentral.net/sn12.17/en/sujato#4.9){:target="_blank"}

-  > I wanna know
+  > "I wanna know
-  > Where we're going
+  > Where we're going"
   ~ [Robert DeLong](https://www.youtube.com/watch?v=an9qlVyOb8E){:target="_blank"}
 ---